akalouis/akalouis.github.io/_posts/2025-06-28-can-you-mathematically-measure-fun-you-could-not-until-now.md

 >
 > A. Haha, this time, no.

-**Subjectivity is the most overused excuse for avoiding quantification of fun historically.**
+Subjectivity is **the most overused excuse** for avoiding quantification of fun historically.

 We don't even have proper academia for game design, which is a sad story.
 Why?

-Because it's all subjective!
+Because it's all **subjective**!
 How do you do science if there's no math!?

 The way ToA deals with subjectivity reveals its most compelling aspects.